Arthur Peuchen

-Lieutenant Colonel Arthur Godfrey Peuchen (April 18, 1859 – December 7, 1929) was a Canadian businessman and RMS Titanic survivor.
+Lieutenant Colonel Arthur Godfrey Peuchen (April 18, 1859 – December 7, 1929) was a Canadian businessman and military officer who was on board the RMS Titanic when it sank on its maiden voyage.
+He is notably the only male passenger allowed onto a lifeboat by Second Officer Charles Lightoller, who had asked someone to volunteer to row because of a shortage of seamen.
+Peuchen, a yachtsman, volunteered and climbed down a line into Lifeboat No. 6.

 Early life

-Peuchen was born in Montreal, Canada East in 1859 to father Godfrey E. Peuchen and mother Eliza E. Clarke; his maternal grandfather managed the London, Brighton and South Coast Railway.
+Peuchen was born in Montreal, Canada East in 1859 to Godfrey E. Peuchen, an immigrant from Westphalia, and Eliza E. Clarke, an immigrant from England.
+His maternal grandfather managed the London, Brighton and South Coast Railway.
 He was educated in private schools, and moved to Toronto in 1871.

-At 17 he joined the militia regiment of The Queen's Own Rifles of Canada, and in 1888 was promoted second lieutenant; he was subsequently promoted captain and then sergeant.
+At 17, he joined the militia regiment of The Queen's Own Rifles of Canada, and in 1888 was promoted second lieutenant.
+He was subsequently promoted captain and then sergeant.
 Peuchen moved up the ranks, and in 1911 was marshalling officer at the coronation of King George V and Queen Mary.

 In 1897, Peuchen perfected plans for extracting useful chemicals from coarse hardwoods and waste woods, the principal products being acetic acid, acetate of lime, acetone, methanol, and formaldehyde.
 The acids were used by dyeing industries, formaldehyde was used by wheat growers in Canada, and acetone was used to manufacture high explosives like cordite.

 Peuchen subsequently became president of Standard Chemical, Iron & Lumber Company of Canada, Ltd. The company had many plants and facilities in Canada, as well as refineries located in Canada (Montreal), France, Germany, and the UK (London).
 Because some company facilities were located abroad, Peuchen often traveled to Europe by ship.

 Peuchen owned a yacht named Vreda which crossed the Atlantic under its own canvas.
 For a time, he was Vice-Commodore and Rear-Commodore of the Royal Canadian Yacht Club.
 He also owned a vast, Victorian estate and mansion called "Woodlands," located on Kempenfelt Bay, near Barrie, Ontario just north of Toronto.